 How to open any non-HTTPS sites in Android Chrome without disabling HTTPS?

-You can browse the non-HTTPS sites in an incognito tab in Chrome Android and proceed to the website with any alert or error message.
+You can browse the non-HTTPS sites in an incognito tab and proceed to the website with any alert or error message.